LibrariesHacked/librarieshacked-web-content/apps/solusyourlibrary.md

 ---
 Title: solus your library app
-Description: apps created by solus used by a number of uk authorities to provide library services on mobiles/tablets.
+Description: apps created by solus used by a number of UK authorities to provide library services on mobiles/tablets.
 Type: MobileAccountApp
 AppUrl: http://www.yourlibraryapp.com
 ---